nielssp/nielssp.dk/content/pages/guis/buttons/index.md

 </div>
 </div>

-The above button is from the Neptune file manager, the only Alto program I found that had actual buttons.
+This button is from the Neptune file manager, the only Alto program I found that had actual buttons.

 ## Xerox Star (1981)